Translated by Verity Lane

 Toshikoshi Soba is a dish of buckwheat noodles traditionally eaten on the evening of December 31.
 This Japanese custom observed on New Year's Eve is a tasty tradition that carries great significance.

 Why Is Soba Eaten on New Year's Eve?

-The most popular time to eat soba is late at night, just before ushering in the new year.
+The most popular time to eat soba is just before midnight on December 31.

 Having said that, there are customary time differences depending on the area or family traditions.
 For example, some regions prefer to eat toshikoshi soba for dinner, while others opt to eat it on New Year's Day.

 As toshikoshi soba is believed to cut away bad luck, it's not advised to continue eating the noodles from New Year's Eve into the early hours of New Year's Day.
 Moreover, soba leftovers are said to negatively affect your luck with money.
 It might be a good idea to reduce your portion size if you're not feeling too hungry.